 Book Across the Bay

 The treadmill’s tyranny over winter fitness is fading, thanks to a big lineup of hot-chocolate runs and other cold-weather races.
 The most memorable monotony-buster may be northern Wisconsin’s Book Across the Bay.
-At sundown on February 18 (the 21st running of the event), 4,000 skiers and snowshoers will take off from Ashland and head across Lake Superior’s Chequamegon Bay ice, following the glow of 1,000 ice luminaria to a finish line (and heated party tent) 10 kilometers away in Washburn.
+At sundown on February 17, 2018, an estimated 4,000 skiers and snowshoers will take off from Ashland and head across Lake Superior’s Chequamegon Bay ice, following the glow of 1,000 ice luminaria to a finish line (and heated party tent) 10 kilometers away in Washburn.
 If you prefer an on-ice adventure with a side of heat, play Ice Road Trucker by driving your car over the 2-mile track opened annually between nearby Bayfield and Madeline Island.
 Even if the snow’s a-blowin’, count on the lines of leftover Christmas trees to guide you home.

 - Courtesy of Omaha Convention and Visitors Bureau

 If airfare to Tucson isn’t in the budget, a roadie to Omaha offers a quick substitute.
 The glass dome rising above the Missouri River covers an acre of desert laced with hiking trails and animal exhibits, all kept at a comfy 75 degrees by Omaha’s Henry Doorly Zoo and Aquarium.
 Exhibits re-create three desert ecosystems (including Arizona’s Sonora) with the handy addition of screens and glass between you, the bobcats and the Gila monsters.
 Under the desert, the Kingdoms of the Night exhibit puts winter further out of mind with boardwalks passing over steamy, dark, gator-filled bayou waters.

 Get fat on a bike